leonjensentan/fyp-pre-dev/README.md

 php artisan storage:link
 ```

-Push into GitHub
+Push into GitHub <br>
-Note: Make sure your function is done and working well before pushing.
-DO NOT PUSH HALF DONE FUNCTIONS/CODES
+Note: Make sure your function is done and working well before pushing. <br> DO NOT PUSH HALF DONE FUNCTIONS/CODES

 1. Open GitHub Desktop
 2. Change the main branch to your branch